pranavmishra90/badges/README.md

 {
   "schemaVersion": 1, //must keep as version 1

-  "label": "XXXXXXXXXXXXXXXX", // text to the left side
+  "label": "Node-REDXX", // text to the left side

   "labelColor": "grey", //color of the left side background

-  "message": "XXXXXXXXXXXXXX", //text to the right side
+  "message": "Node-RED", //text to the right side

   "color": "blue", //color of the right side background